The warehouse where more than 11,000 untested rape kits were discovered.

 - Randomly selected cases for a new method of testing for comparison with traditional testing methods.

-As of June 2015, Detroit’s kit testing initiative has resulted in 1,467 DNA matches and the identification of 326 potential serial rapists, and the Wayne County Prosecutor's Office has obtained 15 convictions with 6 more set for trial.
-DNA from the kits tested linked to crimes committed in 31 states and the District of Columbia.
+As of July 2015, Detroit has tested approximately 10,000 kits, resulting in 2,277 DNA matches and the identification of 456 potential serial rapists.
+The Wayne County Prosecutor's Office has obtained 20 convictions, and DNA from the kits tested linked to crimes committed in 32 states.

 Members of the general public have contributed more than $150,000 in donations to Detroit’s efforts to clear the backlog through a fund established by the Detroit Crime Commission For the state’s part, Michigan’s governor announced in June 2013 that the state would dedicate $4 million in legal settlement funds toward testing the kits remaining in Detroit’s backlog.
 With private crime labs offering to test the majority of those kits at a discounted rate, it is likely that this funding will help to eliminate the backlog entirely.
 The Prosecutor’s Office remains committed to expanding its capacity to be able to investigate leads and move cases forward to prosecution.